GriffinPlus/dotnet-libs-logging/README.md

 ; Configuration of the Logging Subsystem
 ; ------------------------------------------------------------------------------
 ; This file configures the logging subsystem that is incorporated in the ; application concerned.
-Each and every executable that makes use of the logging ; subsystem has its own configuration file (extension: .logconf) that is located ; beside the application's executable.
-The configuration is structured like an ; ini-file, i.e. it consists of sections and properties.
-A section defines a ; configuration scope while properties contain the actual settings within a ; section.
+The configuration is structured similar to an ini-file, ; i.e. it consists of sections and properties.
+A section defines a configuration ; scope while properties contain the actual settings within a section.
 ; ------------------------------------------------------------------------------

 ; ------------------------------------------------------------------------------